With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 Air Conditioner Prices by Unit Size & Ton

 The larger your home or small/medium commercial building you’re trying to cool, the larger the central air conditioner unit that will be needed.
+See our Central Air Conditioner Buyer’s Guide or more information about how to choose the correct size air conditioner for your home.

 This chart gives a rough estimate of how prices will vary based on the required unit size and tonnage.
 Obviously there are many other factors that will affect price like the brand, model, efficiency rating, installation, and so on.
 This is only meant to give you an idea of the general differences in cost as the unit gets larger.